Eris (confection)

 It is made in variety of flavors and forms.
 It is also popular with the tourists that visit Tabriz, they usually buy it as a souvenir.
 It is also exported to other cities of Iran.

+Eris is not only for Tabriz.
+Eris is also one of the souvenirs of the ancient city of Ardabil.
+This candy is also known as pistachio chocolate.

 It has a very simple recipe, and can be made at home without difficulty.